ConstanceSL/conspiracyTrajectories/guidelines.md

 Select all types of sources referenced in the post:
 - **Mainstream News Articles**: Reputable outlets (e.g., BBC, CNN, NYT, Fox) — used to support or challenge mainstream narratives.
 - **Alternative & Fringe News Sites**: Websites known for conspiracies or alternative viewpoints (e.g., Infowars, NaturalNews, RT, The Gateway Pundit).
-- **YouTube Videos from Unverified Users**: User-created videos with theories, “exposés,” or commentary, often low production or anonymous.
+- **YouTube Videos from Unverified Users**: User-created videos with theories, "exposés," or commentary, often low production or anonymous.
 - **YouTube Videos from Official Channels**: Videos from known sources (e.g., news outlets, government channels, or public figures) — may be reinterpreted.
 - **Blogs and Personal Websites**: Informal or self-published pages sharing research, opinions, or personal investigations.
-- **Social Media Posts**: Captures or links to tweets, Instagram posts, TikToks, Facebook comments — often used as “proof” or examples.
+- **Social Media Posts**: Captures or links to tweets, Instagram posts, TikToks, Facebook comments — often used as "proof" or examples.
 - **Leaked Documents & WikiLeaks**: Classified or hacked material, whistleblower content, or references to FOIA documents and leaks.
 - **Memes and Infographics**: Image-based content summarizing theories or claims, often shared to simplify or persuade.
 - **Forums and Imageboards**: Content reposted from Reddit, 4chan, 8kun, Truth Social, or private online communities.
 - **Documentaries and Pseudo-Documentaries**: Long-form videos or films (e.g., *Plandemic*, *The Fall of the Cabal*) — often found on YouTube, Rumble, BitChute.
-- **Personal Testimonies and Anecdotes**: First-person stories or second-hand reports (e.g., “my cousin saw this,” “I worked in the military…”).
+- **Personal Testimonies and Anecdotes**: First-person stories or second-hand reports (e.g., "my cousin saw this," "I worked in the military…").
-- **Other**: Use if the source doesn’t fit the categories above (e.g., books, speeches, offline materials).
+- **Other**: Use if the source doesn't fit the categories above (e.g., books, speeches, offline materials).
 - **No Sources**: Claims made without any cited evidence — pure speculation or opinion.

 ## Comments on Sources